 The ACT Climate Council recommendations which informed the Discussion Paper were based on limiting global warming to less than 2 degrees.
 In the context of the ACT specific situation, being already low carbon due to not having a manufacturing base, relatively low levels of land-clearing and our traditional high per capita emissions we think it is important that we work towards delivery at the lower end of the climate science spectrum - i.e. focus on ensuring our role as a local community helps us keep below the 1.5°C global warming range.

-The international 'aspirational' goal of maintaining global temperatures increases to less than 1.5 degrees be used in determining our policy responses.
+The international 'aspirational' goal of maintaining global temperatures increases to less than 1.5 degrees be used in determining our ACT targets, our ACT carbon budget and Government policy.